-At the commencement of shipping iron ore products, Tacora is required to pay an earned royalty fee per metric tonne ranging from 4.2% to 7.0% of Net Revenues less certain deductible expenses, in accordance with the calculation as defined in the Mining Lease.
+At the commencement of shipping iron ore products, Tacora is required to pay an earned royalty fee per metric tonne of 7.0% of Net Revenues less certain deductible expenses, in accordance with the calculation as defined in the Mining Lease.
 To the extent that Tacora has not commenced or ceases the shipping of iron ore products and the sum of the earned royalty fee in a given calendar quarter is less than C\$0.8 million, Tacora is required to pay a minimum quarterly royalty of C\$0.8 million (of which 20 percent is withheld and remitted to the Province of Newfoundland and Labrador).
-There were no prepaid royalties at December 31, 2021.
+There were no prepaid royalties at December 31, 2022.

-Royalties paid in the years ended December 31, 2021 and 2020 were approximately \$36.1 million and \$14.0 million, respectively.
-Accrued royalties in the amount of \$6.2 million and \$10.2 million were recorded in other accrued expenses at December 31, 2021 and 2020, respectively.
+Royalties paid in the years ended December 31, 2022 and 2021 were approximately \$22.6 million and \$36.1 million, respectively.
+Accrued royalties in the amount of \$5.7 million and \$6.2 million were recorded in other accrued expenses at December 31, 2022 and 2021, respectively.